 How does the Wolverine Stack actually work?

 The concept addresses three different bottlenecks in tissue repair simultaneously.
 BPC-157 builds new blood vessels to the injury.
 TB-500 enables repair cells to migrate to the injury site through actin regulation.
 GHK-Cu activates thousands of genes involved in tissue remodeling and collagen synthesis.
-Each handles a different phase of repair, and together they cover more ground than any single compound.
+Each handles a different phase of repair.
+Treat the stack as a framework for understanding the relationship between three mechanisms — not as a usage recommendation.

 Why is most BPC-157 research from one laboratory?

 The University of Zagreb laboratory under Dr. Predrag Sikiric has been the primary research group studying BPC-157 since the 1990s.
 They've built the most comprehensive body of work on any single peptide that I'm aware of.
-Independent replication studies exist and generally support their findings, but the field would benefit from more independent research groups investigating these mechanisms.
+More than eighty percent of the roughly 190 BPC-157 papers in PubMed list Sikiric or Seiwerth as authors.
+Independent replication studies exist and generally support the broad findings, but the field would benefit from more independent groups investigating both the efficacy and the safety questions.
 This is a fair criticism, and the scientific community acknowledges it.

 Related Reading